sdshorin/snake-sssembly-RISCV/README.md

 *   `game_step.s`: Contains the main game loop, which calls various functions every frame and updates the game based on user input.
 *   `snake.s`: Encapsulates the game logic, handling snake movement and direction changes.
 *   `circle_array.s`: Provides a circular array data structure that supports efficient push and pop operations in O(1) time, which is essential for managing the snake's body segments.
+*   `display.s`: This file contains functions related to screen manipulation and rendering, such as resetting the display, drawing individual cells, and drawing map decorations.
+It also includes functions for drawing snake tiles (head, body, and tail) based on the direction of the snake's movement.

 ## 3. Game Logic

 The game logic in this project is primarily implemented in the `game_step.s` file.
 It is responsible for handling the snake's movement, detecting collisions with itself, and managing the snake's growth when it consumes food.
 The main game loop in main.s calls the game_step function every 0.2 seconds, passing the last input from the keyboard as a parameter.
 The snake moves in the direction of the last input (using 'w', 'a', 's', 'd' keys) and updates its position accordingly.
 The game detects collisions and handles the snake's growth by utilizing the circular buffer data structure provided in circle_array.s.
 The game continues until the snake collides with itself.

 ## 4. Building and Running the Game

 To build and run the Snake game, follow the steps below: